Tekgodess/Bank-Customer-Churn/README.md

 Develop a real-time churn analytics dashboard for proactive risk identification.
 Use predictive models to target at-risk customers before they decide to leave.

 #### 5. Conclusion
+##### Insights: Age, financial factors, and engagement are the primary drivers of churn.
+##### Model Performance: The model performs well overall, with an AUC of 0.85, but improving recall is critical for detecting more churners.
+##### Actionable Steps: Focused retention strategies and improved customer engagement will significantly reduce churn rates.
 By addressing the identified areas of high churn and implementing the recommendations outlined above, the bank can significantly improve customer retention.
 Key focus areas include:
 Enhancing engagement with older customers and inactive members.
 Reducing churn among customers with multiple products through simplification and targeted outreach.